morganross/Kexow-Install/README.md

 put serverscript into main menu instead of calling it.

 debug main menu
+comment main menu
+re-order main menu
 add "make files" to main menu, the files that are in setup scripts

+treat server_script and 5 monmiter log file seperatly from install scripts. they should be thier own?

 ###TODO
-git pydio
+make main menu log to file in addition to shell git pydio

 configure pydio